 - Built-in webcam

 As you might expect from the best beginner 3D printer, the Voxel arrives fully assembled and operational.
 It doesn’t require any particular effort on your part.
-The preset Polar Cloud technology means you can control the printing process online and use the built-in Monoprice Voxel camera to check how it’s going remotely.
-Both the high-quality nozzle and the flexible build plate can be removed easily without special tools.
-One tap on the screen will automatically level the bed to ensure a precise operation.
-Everything was created with novices in mind.
+The preset Polar Cloud technology means you can control the print process online and use the built-in Monoprice Voxel camera to check how it’s going remotely.

 - Five-minute heat-up time